Know the Risks of Homemade & Chemical Drain Cleaners

 - The water entering your pipes acts as a powerful force that can push out small build ups.

 This does not fix seriously clogged drains—though performed every month, it can help stop blockages from forming.
-For a true solution and lasting results contact the professional team at Roto-Rooter Milwaukee.
+Roto-Rooter offers a line of preventative drain cleaning products that are safe, effective and eco-friendly.
+For a true solution and lasting results contact the professional plumbing team at Roto-Rooter Milwaukee.